 Author: Vicki M. Lambert, The Payroll Advisor

 - Employers in Florida may pay employees' wages in cash or by check, draft, note, memorandum or other acknowledgment of indebtedness.
 Employers may also pay wages by direct deposit or electronic paycard, if certain requirements are met.
-Special rules apply to labor pools.
+Specific rules apply to labor pools.
 See Wage Payment Methods.

 - Labor pools and farm labor contractors are prohibited from making certain deductions from the pay of workers.
-Permitted and Prohibited Wage Deductions.
+See Permitted and Prohibited Wage Deductions.